kozzza/rscan.github.io/index.md

-## R'Scan Privacy Policy & Terms Of Service
+## R'Scan Privacy Policy & Terms of Service

 ### Your Data Security
 R'Scan does not store your credentials anywhere except for on your device.
 The only time your credentials leave your device are to make secure HTTP requests to the [UCR cas SSO endpoint](https://auth.ucr.edu/cas/login?service=https%3A%2F%2Finnosoftfusiongo.com%2Fsso%2Flogin%2Flogin-process-cas.php).
 Your data is contained in the payload and sent over TLSv1.2 or greater.